Skip to main content Skip to complementary content

 Moving data connections

-A tenant admin, analytics admin, or data admin can move data connections in the Management Console.
+A tenant admin, analytics admin, or data admin can move data connections in the Administration activity center.

 A typical case where you would want to move a data connection is when the owner of a data connection has quit and someone else needs to take ownership of the data connection.